-- MISY 225 and MISY courses at the 300-level and above: Please contact firstname.lastname@example.org
+- MISY 225 and MISY courses at the 300-level and above: Contact email@example.com

-- Math courses: See the department’s registration FAQ and use their web form to request additional information or to report a problem not resolved with their FAQ
+- Math courses: See the department’s registration FAQ and use their web form to request additional information or to report a problem not resolved by the FAQ

-- Foreign language courses: Please contact Crista Johnson at email@example.com; include your UD Student ID number and the top 3 preferred sections of the class you are trying to register for
+- Foreign language courses: Contact Crista Johnson at firstname.lastname@example.org; include your UD Student ID number and the top 3 preferred sections of the class you are trying to register for

 - Other courses: Add yourself to the waiting list or contact the department directly for information about getting into the class